kai3341/systemPY/docs/examples/self-hosted/repl.md

 This is drop-in replacement of
-[PrettyReplUnit Extension](#prettyreplunit-extension), but it implemented in absolutelly different way and relien on [ptpython](https://github.com/prompt-toolkit/ptpython) library.
+[PrettyReplUnit Extension](#prettyreplunit-extension), but it implemented in absolutelly different way and relies on [ptpython](https://github.com/prompt-toolkit/ptpython) library.
 It works fine on Linux, MacOS and Windows, and I like it's hints and syntax highliting.
 Before starting you have to install this requirement: